antonfischl1980/icinga/README.md

 There are also a few icingaweb2-modules in category www-apps.

-I try to have these ebuilds as current to upstream as possible.
-In the near future I want to have a bot doing most of the maintenance stuff (like bumping ebuilds on new releases)
+I try to have these ebuilds as current to upstream as possible. ~~In the near future I want to have a bot doing most of the maintenance stuff (like bumping ebuilds on new releases)~~ For this, I have build a bot that does most of the (unstable) version bumping

-If you think there is an important check plugin missing, please file an Issue or (much more appreciated) a pull request.
+If you think there is an check plugin missing, please file an Issue or (much more appreciated) a pull request at [Github](https://github.com/antonfischl1980/icinga).

 ## TODOs

-* automatically generate new ebuilds (marked as unstable) if upstream releases new version
+* ~~automatically generate new ebuilds (marked as unstable) if upstream releases new version~~
 * provide a meta-ebuild that installs haproxy/apache/php/mariadb/graphite/grafana with example config and documentation.
 The goal here is to provide an "easy" installation for a running icinga2 instance in Gentoo